Clastic dike: Clastic dikes in the Columbia Basin

 Vertically sheeted clastic dike typical of those found in rhythmically bedded Missoula floods slackwater deposits of the Columbia Basin.
 Yellow field book for scale.
 Willow Creek Valley at Cecil (Oregon).

-Tens of thousands of unusual clastic dikes (1 mm–350 cm wide, up to 50 m deep) penetrate sedimentary and bedrock units in the Columbia Basin of Washington, Oregon and Idaho.
+Tens of thousands of clastic dikes (1 mm–350 cm wide, up to 50 m deep) penetrate sedimentary and bedrock units in the Columbia Basin of Washington, Oregon and Idaho.
 Their origin remains in question.
 The dikes may be related to loading by outburst floods.
 Other evidence suggests they are sediment-filled desiccation cracks (mudcracks).
 Some have suggested the dikes are ice wedge casts or features related to the melting of buried ice.
 Earthquake shaking and liquefaction are also suggested to explain the dikes (i.e., sand blows).

 The silt-, sand-, and gravel-filled dikes in the Columbia Basin are primarily sourced in the Touchet Formation (or the Touchet-equivalent Willamette Silt) and intrude downward into older geologic units, including: